Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Introduction

-As a specific example we focus on Sr for its common use in optical lattice clocks and due the existence of well established experimental cooling and trapping techniques.
-We evaluate $C_6$ coefficients for interactions between a pair of Sr atoms in $5sns({^1}S_0)$ and $5snp({^1}P_1)$ states.
-We show that the vdW interaction between two Sr atoms in $5snp({^1}P_1)$ states display highly non-montonic behavior in the low-$n$ states ($n\lesssim 20$), which does not lend itself to the smooth $n^{11}$ scaling of the interaction strength.
-We trace the origin of this behavior to unusualy small energy denominators in the second-order energy expression resulting from the strong variation in atomic energies due to the series interaction.
-In particular, $nP+nP\rightarrow nD+(n-1)D$ channel contributes to the $C_{6}$ coefficients with small energy denominators due to the highly perturbed nature of the $5snd({^1}D_{2})$ series in Sr. Researching the literature, we find that the $5snd({^1}D_2)$ series is perturbed by the $4d^2({^1}D_2^{\rm e})$, $5p_{3/2}^2({^1}D_2^{\rm e})$ and $4d6s({^1}D_2^{\rm e})$ states, which lie below the ionization threshold of the $5snd({^1}D_2^{\rm e})$ series at 45,932 cm$^{-1}$~\cite{VaiJonPot14}.
+\ttcl{In this paper} , we focus on Sr \ttcl{due to } its common use in \ttcl{fermionic and bosonic } optical lattice clocks~ \ttcl{\mbox{\cite{AeKiWa24, ZhOoHi24, Akatsuka2008,DerKat11}}, in addition to its potential for applications in Heisenberg-limited metrology through the use Rydberg blockade.
+Recently, entangled tweezer clocks utilizing partially entangled GHZ states have been realized~\mbox{\cite{FiTsSu24}}}.
+We show that the vdW interaction between two Sr atoms in the $5snp({^1}P_1)$ states display highly non-monotonic behavior for low-$n$ states ($n\lesssim 20$), strongly deviating from the alkali-like smooth $n^{11}$ scaling of the vdW interaction strength.
+We trace the origin of this behavior to unusually small energy denominators in the second-order energy expression resulting from the strong variation in atomic energies due to the series interaction.
+In particular, the $nP+nP\rightarrow nD+(n-1)D$ channel contributes to the $C_{6}$ coefficients with small energy denominators due to the highly perturbed nature of the $5snd({^1}D^{\rm e}_{2})$ series in Sr. \ttcl{Based on spectroscopic data}, we find that the $5snd({^1}D^{\rm e}_2)$ series is perturbed by the $4d^2({^1}D_2^{\rm e})$, $5p_{3/2}^2({^1}D_2^{\rm e})$ and $4d6s({^1}D_2^{\rm e})$ states, which lie below the ionization threshold of the $5snd({^1}D_2^{\rm e})$ series at 45,932 cm$^{-1}$~\cite{VaiJonPot14}.
 Particularly, the $4d6s({^1}D_2^{\rm e})$ state perturbs states with $n=11-17$, $5p^2({^1}D_2^{\rm e})$ perturbs states with $n=5-6$ and $4d^2({^1}D_2^{\rm e})$ state perturbs the state with $n=12$ in the $5snd({^1}D_2^{\rm e})$ series.
-For the interaction between two Sr atoms in $5sns({^1}S_0)$ states, we do not see this non-monotonic behavior in the $n$-range we consider.
+For the interaction between two Sr atoms in the $5sns({^1}S^{\rm e}_0)$ states, we do not see this non-monotonic behavior in the $n$-range we consider.
+Similar effects on dynamic polarizabilities in Rydberg electrons \ttcl{in fermionic Sr } have been predicted for some alkaline earth and lanthanide atoms for $n\geq 50$\ttcl{~\mbox{\cite{Rob19, RoBoSa18}}}.